momo20122/project_portfolio/README.md

   Folder in repository contains a file, SQLMusicDatabaseERD.PNG, that contains photo of entity relationship diagram showing all tables

   Collaborated with two other class members through a shared SQL server (folder only contains code written by me)

-## Python ML Kaggle Project

-  A Kaggle machine learning competition project for an ML class

-  Looked at online Harvard and MIT course data to make predictions on whether a student will complete an online course based on student activity

-  Created majority class classifier and decision tree models for predictions using Python within Google Colab

-  Decision tree model used for Kaggle submission

-  Completed by myself

 ## Climate Change Data Report Project